Gokulnaath07/Financial_rag/Readme.md

 This repository represents a correctness-first foundation for a production-grade RAG system operating on real-world financial documents.

-It is intentionally scoped, disciplined, and built to be extended — not rushed.
+It is intentionally scoped, disciplined, and built to be extended NOT RUSHED.